Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 The bottom line

-🔎 The Celestron StarSense Explorer LT 114AZ is an entry-level scope that will give users decent views of the moon and planets, but deep sky targets look dim. ★★★
+🔎 The Celestron StarSense Explorer LT 114AZ is an entry-level scope that will give users decent views of the moon and planets, but it's not suited to deep sky targets. ★★★

-Here's another telescope that's aimed at beginners.
-In our review of the Celestron StarSense Explorer LT 114AZ we called it a decent option for viewing the planets, but if you're wanting to gaze into the deep sky, it might not be the best option for you.
-Read on for more details on the Explorer LT 114AZ's specifications.
+In our review of the Celestron StarSense Explorer LT 114AZ we called it a decent option for beginners who want to observe the planets.
+If you're wanting to gaze into the deep sky, however, it's definitely not the best option for you.

 Aperture: The aperture on the Explorer LT 114AZ is 114mm/4.5 inches.
-Coupled with its focal ratio of f/9, it favors the magnification of bright objects.
-That means that you might not get much light and/or detail when viewing deep sky objects.
+Coupled with its focal ratio of f/9, it favors the magnification of bright objects, which means you might not get much light and/or detail when viewing deep sky objects.

 Optics: There's a Newtonian reflector within the Celestron StarSense Explorer LT 114AZ.
 It's easy enough to use, and viewing the likes of Jupiter and its moons was a cinch, but it doesn't have the best color rendition.
 There's also a noticeable amount of chromatic aberration, but for the most part views of the moon and nearby planets are sharp enough.
 We wouldn't recommend this telescope for deep sky viewing, however: We tried to view the Andromeda galaxy (M31) but could only see a small, faint blob.

-Technology: Coming from Celestron's StarSense range, the Explore LT 114AZ is a 'push to' telescope that makes use of the technology of the StarSense app.
+Technology: Coming from Celestron's StarSense range, the Explore LT 114AZ is a 'push to' telescope that makes use of the technology in the StarSense app.
 While the telescope won't automatically navigate to targets laid out in the app, it will guide you there with ease, and we've found it to be a fantastic tool for helping budding astronomers learn their way around the night sky.
-Plenty of seasoned stargazers love it too, thanks to it being fast, accurate and easy to use.
+Plenty of seasoned stargazers love it as it's fast, accurate and easy to use.

 Accessories: This telescope comes with 25mm and 10mm Kellner eyepieces and a 2x Barlow lens.
 There's also a StarPointer, a red dot finderscope and an aluminum tripod.

-Quality of build: Although its aluminum tripod is a pleasing touch, we found the quality of this telescope to be a little disappointing.
+Quality of build: Although the aluminum tripod is a pleasing touch, we found the quality of this telescope to be a little disappointing.
 The bearings were a little too stiff, and positioning the scope was a challenge at times.
-Better hand controls would have gone a long way here.
+Better hand controls would have gone a long way.

 Swipe to scroll horizontally